kubernetes-sigs/gcp-compute-persistent-disk-csi-driver/docs/kubernetes/development.md

 ## Debugging

-We use https://github.com/go-delve/delve and its remote debugging feature for debugging, this feature is only available in the PD CSI Controller (which runs in a linux node)
+We use https://github.com/go-delve/delve and its feature for remote debugging.
+This feature is only available in the PD CSI Controller (which runs in a linux node).

 Requirements: